Why are Life Estate Gifts Great for Planned Giving?

 A “Life Estate” gift enables a donor to give a piece of real estate to a person or organization but retain the use of it during their lifetime.
-Effectively, it transfers the title (ownership) to a piece of property but sets future date for the new owner to take possession of the real estate.
-This is called giving a remainder interest while retaining ‘life estate’.
-If the property passes to a non-profit, the donor can receive a substantial current tax deduction for making the donation.
+The donor transfers the title, but sets future date for the new owner to take possession of the real estate.
+The donor gives the remainder interest while retaining ‘life estate’.
+If the property passes to a non-profit, the donor can receive a substantial current tax deduction for making this donation.

 So what does this look like.
 Here’s an example.
 Bill’s main asset is his home.
-He has been involved in XYZ charity for a long time and would like to make a significant contribution.
+His long term involvement in XYZ charity inspires him to make a big gift.
 He decides to make a life estate gift to XYZ charity of his home.
 Once the paperwork has been signed sealed and delivered, Bill’s gift is complete.
-XYZ charity now owns a remainder interest in the property that will transfer complete ownership to them once Bill and his wife pass away.
+XYZ charity now owns a remainder interest in the property.
+They will take ownership once Bill and his wife pass away.
 Bill gets to take a sizeable tax deduction that is equal to the value of the home minus the estimated value that they will retain because they continue to live there until their deaths.

 For as long as Bill lives, he is responsible for the property taxes, maintenance, and upkeep.
 If he decides to make any capital improvements to the property, he can be eligible for an increased tax deduction.
 If five years elapse from the time of the life estate gift, the property is protected from any Medicaid liens that might be assessed due if Bill gets sick and needs long-term medical care.

 Life estate gifts are possible for other kinds of real estate besides single family dwellings.
 You can donate a life estate in a piece of rental property, a vacation home, a working farm, etc. The primary requirements are that a person owns a piece of real property that they would like to go into the possession of your organization at their death.